fayrose/MiddleEgyptianDictionaryWebsite/README.md

 New Unicode: Q3 (\U13431) X1 (\U13430) N1

 I plan to add the dictionary parser project to this solution as well.

+## My experience with Middle Egyptian
+I am a student at the University of Toronto studying computer science.
+After two years of taking Middle Egyptian as an elective, I thought I should try to expand accessibility to the language by providing an easy way to view a dictionary database online.
+I had been quite frustrated as the only online resources were searchable pdfs.
+Often when searching for transliterations, I would wind up with 200 results, many of which were translation matches.
+In parsing and combining three dictionaries, I aimed to allow more specific searches while remove redundancy between dictionaries.
+If given the time, I would love to expand the project in order to encompass larger natural language processing problems, as it is an area of great interest.
+The main barriers to entry as of now are word and sentence resolution, as Middle Egyptian has neither spaces nor punctuation.
+Once the tri-glyph analysis is complete and I am more comfortable with the language, I will begin working on a transliteration to English translator based upon IBM Model 1.
+This may be limited by the small amounts of data for which I have aligned translations.